conestack/treibstoff/docs/source/ajax.rst

         'selector': null,
     }

 Either ``flavor`` or ``selector`` must be given.
-Flavor could be one of 'message', 'info', 'warning' or 'error'.
-Selector indicates to hook returned payload at a custom location in DOM tree instead of displaying an overlay message.
-In this case, payload is set as contents of DOM element returned by selector.

-If both ``flavor`` and ``selector`` are set, ``selector`` is ignored.
+Flavor causes the message to be shown in an overlay and could be one of 'message', 'info', 'warning' or 'error'.
+If selector is given, the message gets displayed as content of the DOM element identified by this selector.
+If both flavor and selector is set, selector is ignored.

-**note** - Be aware that you can provoke infinite loops with continuation actions and events, use this feature with care.
+**Note** - Be aware that you can provoke infinite loops with continuation action and event operations, use this features with care.

 Forms